tik9/cpython/logic.md

 � All of the above

-A potential US client is evaluating nearshore outsourcing with BairesDev.
+A potential US client is evaluating nearshore outsourcing with BDev.
 Which of the following is NOT a benefit that nearshore outsourcing in Latin America provides?

 Answer:

 oO Time zone alignment, to allow real-time communication

-oO Competitive rates, approximately 40-50% lower than local hiring markets oO Awide pool of engineering talent due to broad geographical reach
+oO Competitive rates, approximately 40-50% lower than local hiring markets oO A wide pool of engineering talent due to broad geographical reach

 oO The ability to do follow-the-sun technical support on a 24-hour basis